connext/monorepo/README.md

 `yarn workspace @connext/nxtp-txservice add ethers`

-## Running Things
+## First time setup

-Make sure you are on the latest yarn version if you have never used this before:
+Make sure you are on the latest yarn version:

 - `yarn set version berry`

-Basic tasks:
+Try running `yarn` to update everything.
+If you have issues, try deleting `node_modules` and `yarn.lock`.
+After deleting `yarn.lock` run `touch yarn.lock` since it does not like if there is no lock file.

+## Common Tasks

 - `yarn`: Install deps, create symlinks, hoist packages.
 - `yarn build:all`: Build all packages.